BearAx/DevOps-Intro/submissions/lab2.md

 [main 4b6195c] docs: upstream moved while you worked
 ```

-Pushing it directly to `origin/main` was blocked by the branch protection rules configured in Lab 1, so I rebased onto the locally moved `main` commit instead.
+Because my Lab 1 branch protection intentionally blocks direct pushes to `main`, I could not update `origin/main` directly.
+To keep the same learning objective, I rebased `feature/lab2` onto the locally advanced `main` commit and documented the branch protection rejection as the reason for this deviation.

 ```text
 $ git push origin main